-- 1.Assignments are due at the beginning of the class period noted.
-In cases where assignments are emailed to instructors, they are due prior to the beginning of the class indicated on the schedule. - 2.Any assignment presented or submitted after the due date will be penalized 5% for each calendar day after the due date (up to three calendar days).
+- 1. Assignments are due at the beginning of the class period noted.
+In cases where assignments are emailed to instructors, they are due prior to the beginning of the class indicated on the schedule. - 2.
+Any assignment presented or submitted after the due date (without prior permission drom the professor) will be penalized 5% for each calendar day after the due date (up to three calendar days).
 Late assignments presented or turned in late after three calendar days will not be accepted and will receive a grade of zero (0).
 Be aware that many assignments that are due later in the semester are based on work that is completed at the beginning of the semester.
-Failure to complete work in a timely manner has a tendency to "snowball" and affect performance on later assignments. - 3.EDMD 3300 instructors will utilize the Canvas assignment drop box for the submission of most work.
+Failure to complete work in a timely manner has a tendency to "snowball" and affect performance on later assignments.

+3. EDMD 3300 instructors will utilize the Canvas assignment drop box for the submission of most work.
 There will be times that written copies of work also will be submitted.
-Specific submission procedures will be communicated by the instructor to students on the first class meeting.
+Specific submission procedures will be communicated by the instructor to students via individual assignment documentation.
 Students are strongly encouraged to keep paper and electronic archival copies of all work submitted.
-Additionally, any work that is returned to the students with a grade on it should be retained for recordkeeping purposes.
+Additionally, any work that is returned to the students with a grade on it should be retained for record-keeping purposes.